cademia/cchiu-da-palora/README.md

 dieli_it  -- array  -- Dr. Dieli's translations into Italian
-display_as  -- scalar  -- text to display when not using hash key hide  -- scalar  -- indicator to not display the word in the main list notex  -- array  -- notes and examples part_speech  -- scalar  -- part of speech noun  -- hash  -- information to decline the noun, see below adj  -- hash  -- information to decline the adjective, see below
+display_as  -- scalar  -- text to display when not using hash key hide  -- scalar  -- indicator to not display the word in the main list poetry  -- array  -- examples from Sicilian poetry proverb  -- array  -- examples from Sicilian proverbs usage  -- array  -- usage notes for learners notex  -- array  -- examples for learners part_speech  -- scalar  -- part of speech noun  -- hash  -- information to decline the noun, see below adj  -- hash  -- information to decline the adjective, see below